Sidc1991/Machine-Learning-Pre-Requisites/README.md

 ## Linear Algebra

 Most linear algebra needed for ML is covered by Gilbert Strang.
-The pdf of his book has been uploaded here and the course website can be found on [MIT.](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/) Video lectures are also available on the course website.
+The pdf of his book has been uploaded in this repository and the course website can be found on [MIT.](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/) Video lectures are also available on the course website.

 ## Time Series